Martin County, Florida: Electoral politics

-Martin County is a long-standing Republican stronghold which has not supported a Democrat for the White House since Franklin Delano Roosevelt in 1944.
-Registered Democrats are third in the county, outnumbered by not only Republicans but also Unaffiliated voters.
+Martin County is a long-standing Republican stronghold; it has not supported a Democratic candidate for the presidency since Franklin D. Roosevelt in 1944.

 Voter registration

-According to the Secretary of State's office, Republicans are a majority of registered voters in Martin County.
+According to the Secretary of State's office, Republicans make up a majority of registered voters in Martin County, followed by unaffiliated voters and Democrats.

 Libraries

 The Martin County Library System has 6 branches.